jonathonflorek/sample-project/README.md

 ```

 Access the documentation at `http://localhost:8080/` and a PDF export of the documentation at `http://localhost:8080/pdf/document.pdf` (for Windows, replace `localhost` with the WSL IP).

-# Current Security Holes

-- The default root password is `devtools`.
-The user should be warned quite obviously when their root password is insecure.
-Possibly by using PS1